AFASSoftware/maquette/_includes/usage.md

 </p>
 {% endhighlight %}

-The following code demonstrates how easy it is to read user input and display it again.
+The following code snippet shows how maquette uses a so called projector object which calls the `render()` function when needed.
+The projector always calls the render function asynchronously (using `requestAnimationFrame`).
+See the reference documentation for `projector()` for more details.

 {% highlight text linenos=table %}
-var h = maquette.h;

-// Data
-var name = "";

-// Event handler for the 'input' event on the 'name' input var nameInput = function (evt) {
-  name = evt.target.value;
-};

-// Renders the virtual DOM
-var render = function () {
-  return h("body", [
-    h("p.input", [
-      h("span", ["What is your name? "]),
-      h("input", { type: "text", autofocus: true, value: name, oninput: nameInput }) ]),
-    name ? h("p.output", ["Hello " + name + "!"]) : null
-  ]);
-};

-// Starts the projector, which renders the virtual DOM and
-// updates the projection to the real DOM at the optimal moments maquette.createProjector(document.body, render, {});
+maquette.createProjector(document.body, render);
 {% endhighlight %}

+If you are curious about the remaining lines of code that will make the hello world application, you can find it [here](https://github.com/johan-gorter/maquette/blob/master/examples/helloworld/index.html).

 There is one rule when creating a virtual DOM nodes that requires special attention.
-Maquette needs all childnodes to be distinguishable.
-This means that all children must either have a unique selector, or they must provide a unique `key` property.
+Maquette needs all childnodes of a virtual DOM node to be distinguishable.
+This means that they must either have a unique selector, or they must provide a unique `key` property.
-Maquette needs ths information to do accurate animations.
-It also helps maquette to perform better.
+Maquette needs this information to animate transitions.
+This also helps maquette to perform better.

-More info can be found in the <a href="https://github.com/johan-gorter/maquette/blob/master/docs/API.md">API Reference</a>.
+More info can be found in the [API Reference](https://github.com/johan-gorter/maquette/blob/master/docs/API.md).